purna-s/speedbandfileparseractivity/README.md

 ---

 # speedbandfileparseractivity
-This activity allows Parse file content using speedband schema in XMLParserActivity code
+This activity allows to parse SpeedBand file content using SpeedBand schema

 ## Installation
 ### Flogo CLI